Revelation 4 – 5

 The Worship of the Elders (4:9-11)

 10 the twenty-four elders shall fall before him that sits upon the throne, and do homage to him that lives to the ages of ages; and shall cast their crowns before the throne, saying, v.10 The Worship of the Elders.
 In spite of their dignity and maturity, when the worship begins, the elders quickly leave their honored thrones to fall before the worthy One.
-Happily they part with their crowns of gold, and ascribe it glory to Him.
-We have in this verse an example of worship:
+Happily they part with their crowns of gold, and ascribe all glory to Him.
+We have in this verse and the following an example of worship:

 Christ’s Rights through Redemption (Rev. 5)